 Although significant progress has been made in the field of new sensing technology in plant science, there is still insufficient scientific research and application and some technical difficulties still need to be resolved.
 Hence, it is urgent to combining new sensing technology in plant science.

 Here, we propose a research topic that focuses on recent advances and research on theory and application of new sensing technology, such as deep learning, artificial intelligence, and big data by sensor technologies in agricultural and environmental monitoring.
 Our goal is to focus on new sensing technology in plant science.
 Besides, we also welcome studies which introduce some unconventional instruments and equipment for obtaining data in plant science research.
 Because they are also the original scientific technologies.
-In this topic, we welcome all article types published by Plant Methods that show the recent research on sustainable farming, ecological and environmental monitoring.
+In this topic, we welcome all article types published by Frontiers in Plant Science that show the recent research on sustainable farming, ecological and environmental monitoring.
 This topic will collect the relevant research papers including, but not limited to the below potential topics:

 Potential topics include but are not limited to the following: